siderolabs/talos/website/content/v1.7/talos-guides/install/cloud-platforms/akamai.md

 ### Retrieve the `kubeconfig`

-At this point we can retrieve the admin `kubeconfig` by running:
+At this point, we can retrieve the admin `kubeconfig` by running:

 ```bash
 talosctl --talosconfig talosconfig kubeconfig .